Proof of residency

 A Developmental Kindergarten program will be available for students who meet the kindergarten age requirement but are not yet ready for the comprehensive kindergarten program.

-Non-resident students who want to attend kindergarten at Northview must complete the Schools of Choice process between April 8th and May 10th.
+Non-resident students who want to attend kindergarten at Northview must complete the Schools of Choice process.